 1. What makes me want to buy from someone?

 Easy!
-I am sold by any sales person who asks the right questions and remembers who I am even when they’re trying to sell me.
+I am sold by any sales person who asks the right questions and remembers who I am even when they’re not trying to sell me.

 2. What drives me crazy about salespeople?